Tejas-H5/MacroRunner/README.md

 ### SetInterval(callback, milliseconds) -> NodeJS.Timeout, SetTimeout(callback, milliseconds) -> NodeJS.Timeout, ClearInterval(timeout: NodeJS.Timeout), ClearTimeout(timeout: NodeJS.Timeout),

-> These are wrappers for the normal javascript methods that allow the extension to keep track of the TimerIDs so that it can await them.
+> These are actually wrappers for the normal javascript methods that interop better with this extension.
-Doing this allows errors in these methods to be correctly displayed as error messages and not be silently ignored.
+It behaves exactly the same as the javascript method.

 ### loop(callback(count) -> bool, milliseconds, loopCount=undefined|number)

-> A wrapper for the setInterval method that allows for a loop counter, and accepts a callback  That can return `true` to break out of the loop and `false`
+> A wrapper for the setInterval method that allows for a loop counter, and accepts a callback
+that can return `true` to break out of the loop and anything else to keep looping